-All Powell Parks & Recreation classes remain canceled.

 -All public meetings and community events organized by the City of Powell have been canceled or postponed until further notice.

--Arbor Day Ceremony scheduled for Friday, April 24 has been canceled.
+-Memorial Day Parade & Ceremony scheduled for Monday, May 25 has been postponed.

 -The City is making every effort possible to limit non-essential public access to city facilities and staff.

 -Meetings in the Municipal Building, Powell Police Department or Adventure Park Recreation Facility will be postponed until further notice for non-essential meetings.

 -People who have business with the City are urged to do so by phone or email if possible.
 We are encouraging individuals to schedule an appointment in advance to speak in person with employees.

 The City is continuing to closely monitor the coronavirus disease (COVID-19) and take all necessary and precautionary measures to keep our community and staff healthy and safe.
 The City plans to limit in-person services and close the main Municipal Building entrance, located at 47 Hall Street, until further notice.
 Most services will continue to be available online, by phone or email.

 There will be drop off boxes located outside the Municipal Building entrance for those that need to drop off documents, plans, etc. Please email or call prior to delivery and let the appropriate staff member know what is being dropped off.
 If you have items to pick up, there will be a separate pick-up box for that.
 Items will be bundled with your name on them.